 Check out our latest video featuring Pluto, Roosevelt, and Walnut.
 Many thanks to Milica for filming the video footage along with her sister Jovana.
 Turn up the volume at the end, it is hilarious!

 Have you ever thought of taking alpacas for a walk?
 We hadn’t either.
 Once you have an encounter with them, we think you will be smitten.
 Alpaca trekking isn’t new.
 South Americans domesticated alpacas some 5000 years ago and have been working with them ever since.

 Our treks start at the alpaca’s barn where Simon and I will put on head collars and leads (on the alpacas, not us).
-We usually take anywhere between two and seven alpacas at a time.
+We usually take anywhere between two and ten alpacas at a time.
 Our boys are trained to walk in a line and not to stop for some grass along the way, however they do when they think they can get away with it.
 After a brief health and safely chat, we then head up into the forest behind our land.
 It is a magical place and virtually untouched with emerald green moss and clovers covering every surface.

-About half-way through our trail, we will stop in an area that is set aside for breaks.
+About half-way through the trail, we will stop in an area that is set aside for breaks.
 The boys have an enclosure where they are given a well deserved snack and can graze.
 The humans can also take a break with a snack.
 There are plenty of logs and benches around to sit on, but you might get a wet bum!
 Throughout the trek, there are no end of photo opportunities.
 The views overlooking Kenmare bay is my personal favourite.
 When we arrive back at the farm, some of the alpacas may have a little treat in store for us…

 Meet the boys